Best Practices for Creating Connectors

 The following recommendations apply to module security:

-• Use clear granular roles, in which the role Documentation field clearly explains the purpose of each role.
+- Use clear granular roles, in which the Documentation field clearly explains the purpose of each role.

 Entity Security

-Think about how to apply access rules and read or write to your domain model.
-For example, if you do not give any rights to objects, you are telling the developer to use a data transformation layer and create their own objects to build their pages, or enrich their own objects with results coming from the connector.
+Think about how to apply access rules and read or write permissions to your domain model.
+For example, if you do not give any rights to objects, developers have to use a data transformation layer and create their own objects to build their pages, or enrich their own objects with results coming from the connector.

 Passwords and Other API keys

-If you store a password or API keys for your endpoint, always encrypt the password and API keys using the Encryption module.
+If you store a password or API keys for your endpoint, always encrypt them using the Encryption module.

 Typical Security Schemes